caravan-bitcoin/caravan/packages/caravan-health/README.md

 Considers the number of UTXOs in the wallet.

-5. UTXO Value Weightage Factor (U.V.W.F)
+5. UTXO Value Dispersion Factor (U.V.D.F)

 Combines UTXO spread and weightage on number of UTXOs.
 Adjusts privacy score based on UTXO value dispersion and quantity.

-# Fees Metrics
+# Waste Metrics

 1. Relative Fee Score (R.F.S)

 Measures the fee rate compared to historical data.
-Higher score indicates lower fee rates.
+It can be associated with all the transactions and we can give a measure if any transaction was done at expensive fees or nominal fees.

 2. Fee-to-Amount Percent Score (F.A.P.S)